-Upon meeting all requirements listed above for graduation, having all monies owed to the school and/ or a payment arrangement made with the School, the Student will receive a graduation/completion certificate.
+Upon meeting all requirements listed above for graduation, having all monies owed to the school and/or a payment arrangement made with the School, the Student will receive a certificate of completion.

-Paul Mitchell The School Fort Myers does not certify cosmetology (1300 / 1200) student transcripts at the completion of 1000 clock hours and barbering (900) and restricted barbering (900) student transcripts at the completion of 600 clock hours for purposes of a student challenging Florida state board for early testing.
+Paul Mitchell The School Fort Myers does not certify student transcripts at the completion of 1,000 clock hours for purposes of a student challenging Florida state board for early testing.
 Students must complete their contracted hours to be considered a completer.